Multicultural Calendar and Observances

 October 14: INDIGENOUS PEOPLES’ DAY (Native American Day)

-Celebrates and honors Native American history and culture.
+Celebrates and honors Indigenous American peoples and commemorates their histories and cultures.
 [The second Monday of October is also marked as a U.S. federal holiday, Columbus Day.
 Many people are opposed to the celebration of a man who led and committed atrocities against Indigenous people.
 Some states and cities in the U.S. have officially changed the day to Indigenous People’s Day.
 Similarly, it is celebrated as Día de la Raza, “Day of the Race”, in Spanish-speaking countries and communities.]

 October 17: INTERNATIONAL DAY FOR THE ERADICATION OF POVERTY